No social media is safe: How election misinformation spread on LinkedIn, Pinterest and Nextdoor

 In Pinterest’s case, the company removed posts about stolen ballots that violated its policies.
 It is now preventing searches of controversial topics that are more likely to turn up election misinformation, like “stolen ballots.”
 The company also cracked down on phrases that are gaining traction about conspiracy theories, such as “Sharpiegate,” a false claim that votes were eliminated in Arizona because people used Sharpie pens to mark them.

 “One of the ways they’re cutting the corner on the fact that they have less resources for doing the moderation is they’re just straight up blocking some of these terms and hashtags, which works better,” said Alex Stamos, the former chief security officer of Facebook and the director of the Stanford Internet Observatory.
-He’s part of the election integrity project, which flagged the problems to Pinterest.
+He’s part of a coalition of researchers studying electoral integrity, which flagged the problems to Pinterest.
 “It’s much easier to just block Sharpiegate than to try to wade through misinformation and what isn’t.
 You can still enjoy your handmade tea cozy pictures without having your Sharpiegate content.”

 Pinterest says its teams are working to proactively review and remove content that apparently intends to legitimize election results on the basis of false and misleading claims.